 - A) Expungement of Conviction Procedure for Obtaining Relief under K.S.A.
-21-6614 Upon the filing of a petition requesting expungement of conviction: - 1) The court will order a date for hearing and include a courtesy notice to the district attorney.
+21-6614 - Upon the filing of a petition requesting expungement of conviction: - 1) The court will order a date for hearing and include a courtesy notice to the district attorney.
 The movant shall prepare and file the notice of hearing. - 2) The defendant shall, on the date of hearing, present evidence in person or, at the discretion of the judge, by affidavit, as to whether he or she has been convicted of a felony in the past two years preceding the date of the hearing and whether any proceedings involving any such crime are presently pending or being instituted against the defendant.
-The court shall make an order allowing or denying the relief requested and file the order in the case.
+The court shall make an order, or direct a party to prepare an order, allowing or denying the relief requested and file the order in the case.
 If relief is granted, the order shall, in addition to the information required by K.S.A.
 21-6614, contain a direction to the clerk to send certified copies of the order to the agencies set out at K.S.A.
+21-6614.

-21-6614. - B) Expungement of Records Procedure for Obtaining Relief under K.S.A.
-38-2312 Upon the filing of an application requesting expungement of records: - 1) The court will order a date for hearing and include a courtesy notice to the district attorney.
+B) Expungement of Records Procedure for Obtaining Relief under K.S.A.
+38-2312

+Upon the filing of an application requesting expungement of records:

+- 1) The court will order a date for hearing and include a courtesy notice to the district attorney.
 The movant shall prepare and file the notice of hearing. - 2) The applicant shall on the date of hearing present evidence in person or, at the discretion of the judge, by affidavit, concerning those matters set out in K.S.A.
 38-2312.
-The court shall make an order allowing or denying the relief requested and file the order in the case file.
+The court shall make an order, or direct a party to prepare an order, allowing or denying the relief requested and file the order in the case file.
 If relief is granted, the order shall in addition to the information required by K.S.A.
-38-2010 and 38-2312, contain a direction to the clerk to send certified copies of the order to the agencies set out at K.S.A.
-38-2312.
+38-2310 and 38-2312, contain a direction to the clerk to send certified copies of the order to the agencies set out at K.S.A.
+38-2312. - C) Relief from Drug Offender Registration under K.S.A.
+22-4908